 These three hashtags related to the Coronavirus outbreak are high volume and exhibit high BBMI.
 The reason for this is that they are serving as vehicles to amplify disinformation narratives for unrelated topics through “piggybacking”.
 Some specific examples are included as part of the narrative expositions below.

-In the following narrative discoveries, we offer a high-level forensics landscape analysis of the actors and networks contained in four of the largest system-surfaced disinformation narratives that occured within our recorded time frame related to COVID-19.
+In the following narrative discoveries, we offer a high-level forensics landscape analysis of the actors and networks contained in four of the largest system-surfaced disinformation narratives that occurred within our recorded time frame related to COVID-19.

 TOP LINE FINDINGS

 Campaigns delegitimizing democratic leadership were enacted in conjunction with medical disinformation attempting to downplay early efforts at containing COVID-19.

 These campaigns targeted the mainstream media as purveyors of overblown concern and fear mongering.
 “Fake news” was one of the most manipulated terms deployed to delegitimize any official, media-sanctioned narrative regarding the pandemic and concerns around it.